Forum Replies Created

 The point at which someone experiences salvation is not strictly when they lift their hand or step forward during an evangelistic invitation.
 It is more accurately at the instant they yield to God and genuinely place their trust in Jesus from their hearts.

 For one to be saved, he must first believe in his heart (Rom 10:10), and this happens as a result of the prompting by the Holy Spirit.
 To “believe in your heart” transcends mere intellectual agreement; it encompasses a profound, personal reliance and dedication.
 This conviction is not shallow but life-changing, influencing every aspect of a person’s existence and conduct.
-The heart, regarded as the foundation of faith, highlights the genuineness and depth necessary for a true Christian journey.
+The heart, regarded as the foundation of faith, highlights the genuineness and depth necessary for a true Christian journey.2.
+This proves that the Conviction of the Holy Spirit is divinely orchestrated and it isn’t one-sided:

 God isn’t partial, He reaches out to unbelievers (Jews and Gentiles) alike.